uastw-embsys/comet/README.md

 ├── docs/
 │   ├── assets/
 │   │   ├── fonts/                       # Fonts used in the project
-│   │   ├── images/                      # Pictures used in all Markdown files
+│   │   ├── images/                      # Pictures used in the project
 │   │   └── renders/                     # Exported screenshots and animations
 │   ├── assembly.md
 │   ├── bill_of_materials.ods            # Detailed list of all parts needed